A central piece of our community change agenda is the intention to establish locality-focused mental health and wellbeing hubs.

 The hub will welcome anyone who is in mental distress, whether or not that person is currently registered with a primary health or secondary mental health and addiction service provider.

 The decisions about leadership and partnership arrangements for each geographical area will vary according to local iwi, different local geographies, population needs and existing organisational configurations.
-As the case studies from place-based initiatives in the NHS England show, there is no ‘one size fits all’ model for collaborative governance, but there are some key features that will need to be considered (Kings Fund, 2022)[1].
+As the case studies from place-based initiatives in the England NHS show, there is no ‘one size fits all’ model for collaborative governance, but there are some key features that will need to be considered (Kings Fund, 2022)[1].

 Whatever leadership and partnership management arrangements are selected, it is essential that the development of the hub is co-led by the local Māori/Iwi Partnership Board and the local Health District.

-The hub’s core functions will be co-designed with tangata whaiora, whānau and participating organisations with room for development, growth and improvement over time.
+The hub’s core functions will be co-designed with tāngata whaiora, whānau and participating organisations with room for development, growth and improvement over time.
 This approach is more likely to result in a constellation of community supports and services that are responsive to people’s needs and continue to be a good fit with one another and with the local community.

 Examples from Aotearoa and elsewhere